Accused captor of 13-year-old Wisconsin girl due in court

 Barron County Sheriff Chris Fitzgerald hailed Closs as a hero on Friday after she escaped a house in the tiny town of Gordon, Wisconsin, about 60 miles (100 km) north of her home in Barron.

 Thousands of volunteers and hundreds of law enforcement officers had searched the small town of Barron after James and Denise Closs were found shot dead in their home on Oct.
-15, their front door blown open with a shotgun, their daughter gone.
+15, their front door blown open with a shotgun and their daughter gone.

 Closs’ public defenders, Charles Glynn and Richard Jones, told reporters on Sunday they understood the emotions surrounding the case but would rely on the judicial system to treat Patterson fairly.
 They declined to comment when asked whether Patterson had confessed to police.

-“We have a job to do, in terms of representing our client and protecting his rights and his interests, but we also understand the pain and emotion that has been generated within this community,” Jones said.

-Closs managed to flee from her captivity in the remote northern part of the state when Patterson was not at home, and was found by a woman walking her dog on Thursday afternoon, Fitzgerald said.

-Authorities said that Patterson had targeted Closs for kidnapping, but they had yet to determine why.
+Authorities said Patterson had targeted Closs for kidnapping, but they had yet to determine why.
 He was unemployed and had no prior criminal record, investigators said.

-A formal criminal complaint was expected to be filed on Monday, which could offer additional details that investigators have gleaned thus far.
+Closs managed to flee when Patterson was not at home and was found by a woman walking her dog on Thursday afternoon, Fitzgerald said.

+The two then approached a neighbor’s house to call police.
+While Closs warmed up inside, the neighbor, Peter Kasinskas, retrieved his gun and stood watch at the door in case her captor was searching for her, according to the Duluth News Tribune.
+His wife, Kristin Kasinskas, a middle-school teacher, realized she taught Patterson as a student but did not remember him well, the newspaper reported.

+Local media have reported that Patterson kept a low profile and rarely interacted with neighbors.

+The New York Post published photos of the property over the weekend.
+A sign reading “Patterson’s Retreat” hung over the front door, while the ceiling inside the home was unfinished.

-Reporting by Joseph Ax and Peter Szekely in New York; Editing by Scott Malone and Marguerita Choy
+Reporting by Joseph Ax and Peter Szekely in New York; Editing by Scott Malone, Cynthia Osterman and Marguerita Choy